 - Do I need to change any of my medications when I’m fasting?

-- What happens if I accidently eat or drink something before surgery?
+- What happens if I accidentally eat or drink something before surgery?

 - When can I start eating again?